REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 > IPC transport differs by OS; the cost profile is similar.

-The lock `lock` isn’t protecting dict internals; it’s protecting the **check-then-insert** as one atomic operation: we do two Manager proxy calls (uid in dict, dict[uid]=1).
+The lock isn’t protecting set/dict internals; it’s protecting the **check-then-insert** as one atomic operation: we do two Manager proxy calls (uid in dict, dict[uid]=1).
 Those are IPC + pickling + context switches.
 So the critical section becomes expensive, and everyone queues behind it. **That** is why the latency numbers you are about to see look the way they do — we added a **mini client/server system** in the hottest part of the loop.

 > Amdahl's law: If every worker must pass through one narrow critical section, you’ve capped throughput — the only question is how expensive each pass is.

 So Scenario 2 is really benchmarking: **lock contention + IPC + proxy overhead**, not "processes are slow".

-### How to run the benchmark, commit [7eb0204](https://github.com/REASY/python-free-threading-vs-multiprocessing-benchmarks/commit/7eb020478492043999a4b86a48a115a07c0adadb):
+### How to run the benchmark

 | Mode                   | Start method |                                                                                          Command |
 |------------------------|-------------:|-------------------------------------------------------------------------------------------------:|